-The aim of the EGI-Engage project was to accelerate the implementation of the Open Science Commons by expanding the capabilities of a European backbone of fedesupporting the flexible design of strip rolling, joining functionality of numerical simulations, material modelling, sensitivity analysis and optimization.
+The aim of the EGI-Engage project was to accelerate the implementation of the Open Science Commons by expanding the capabilities of a European backbone of federated services for computing, storage, data, communication, knowledge and expertise, complementing community-specific capabilities.

-The aim of the project was the development of a model-based predictor system, quired high computing power and large data collections in the grid environment.
+The project aim was to develop and implement new tools and services used to run interactive applications, which required high computing power and large data collections in the grid environment.